Vintage Thrifting Tips From a Pro: How to Find Deals and Valuable Items

 I’m over-the-moon when I come across a vintage find at a good price that fits into my decor.

 But I don’t just thrift for my own home.
 I also peruse the secondhand stores for deals that can make me money on the retail market.
-My most recent flip?
+A recent flip?
 I sold a pair of vintage rodeo clown boots (yes, those are a thing) for $85.
 I picked them up for $20.

 It’s safe to say I know my way around thrift stores.
 I’ve been frequenting them for nearly 15 years, seeking out vintage thrift finds for my own home and to sell.
 And in that time, I’ve learned a lot about saving money, identifying quality items and giving new life to worn wares.